 Lawns by this time of year are often still in recovery mode from being scorched dry the preceding July and August.
 The lawn will undoubtedly be full of dead, brown, grass blades, making the lawn appear an unsightly patchy mish-mash of brown and green.
 Some attention at this time of year will help the lawn to recover and keep it looking smart and healthy.

 Start by mowing the lawn.
-Mow shorter than you usually would just to give the grass seedings (see ‘overseeding’ below) a chance to germinate and grow on well before you mow them for the first time.
+Mow shorter than you usually would just to give the grass seedings (see ‘overseeding’ below) a chance to germinate and grow on well amongst the existing grass before you mow them for the first time.

 Scarify the lawn of all the acumulated dead grass leaves and any moss buildup.
 Use a scarifying rake, or if the lawn is large use a motorised scarifier.
 This will bring to the surface all the dead material in the lawn that can clog it making it look untidy and prevent water and nutrients penetrating deeply.
 Collect up and remove all this material from the lawn and add it to the compost heap.
 The lawn will look rough after this treatment, but it will recover quickly looking much better than before.

 The lawn might benefit from another mowing after scarification as the act of scarification does tend to lift any laying blades of grass that will have been missed on the previous mowing.

 Once the lawn has been scarified and cleared, it is ready for overseeding.
 Evenly broadcast your chosen grass seed across the lawn to fill the gaps and any larger bare patches.
 To ensure an even coverage sow half the amount specified on the packaging by walking in one direction across the lawn and then sow the remaining half by walking the lawn at a right angle to the previous sowing, i.e. in a criss-cross/checkerboard sort of fashion.